0x1eef/blocks.cron/README.md

 **Tables**

-The following tables are made available:
+The following PF tables are available:

 * __&lt;attacks&gt;__ <br>
   A table of IP addresses reported to be associated with attacks (eg brute force attacks).